aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/update-chart-propreties/_index.md

 | 404         | Not Found – file, worksheet, or chart not found |
 | 500         | Internal Server Error                           |

+For other chart‑related operations, see the related topics such as [Update Chart Title](/charts/title/update/) and [Update Chart Legend](/charts/legend/update/).

 ## Cloud SDK Family

 Using an SDK is the best way to speed up development.
 An SDK takes care of low‑level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the <a href="https://github.com/aspose-cells-cloud" target="_blank" rel="noopener noreferrer">GitHub repository</a> for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: